 |Major Inﬂuencer||Health messages by religious leaders within the context of one’s own faith.|

 |Interpersonal Level||Participation in health promotion programs that provides support and motivation for improved health.|

 |Intrapersonal Level||Individual health beliefs in relation to religious beliefs.|

-4 Chronic Disease Overview.
-Centers for Disease Control and Prevention, Chronic Disease Prevention and Health Promotion. http://www.cdc.gov/chronicdisease/overview/index.htm.
-Retrieved May 2015.
+4 Centers for Disease Control and Prevention (CDC).
+National Center for Chronic Disease Prevention and Health Promotion.
+About Chronic Diseases.
+Available at https://www.cdc.gov/chronicdisease/about/index.htm

 10 Campbell, M.K, et al. (2007).
 Church-Based Health Promotion Interventions: Evidence and Lessons Learned.
 The Annual Review of Public Health; 28:231-34.